FMLA & Leave of Absence

-In a situation in which an employee needs to take a leave of absence, there are two options, depending on the employee's length of service:
+If there is a situation in which an employee needs to take a leave of absence, various options are available, depending on the employee's length of service:

 Personal Leave of Absence

 Allows a leave of absence for 30 calendar days in a 12-month period for approved reasons (medical, non-medical, education, family-related, extended vacation, etc.).
 The length of the leave, and Drexel's ability to grant it, will depend upon the department's or college's ability to make personnel adjustments that will ensure its continuous and satisfactory functioning during the employee's absence.

 Military Family Leave

 Drexel offers up to 26 weeks of leave to Faculty and Professional Staff Members who provide care to wounded U.S. military personnel and 12 weeks of FMLA leave to the immediate family members of soldiers, reservists and members of the National Guard who have a “qualifying exigency” as defined below.

 Qualifying Exigency is defined as one or more of the following:

 - short notice (seven days or less) of deployment, military events and related activities;

 - childcare, school activities, financial and legal arrangements, counseling, rest and recuperation, post-deployment activities; or

 - any other events which arise out of the covered military member's active duty or call to active duty status that the employer and Faculty and Professional Staff Member have agreed upon